hashicorp/terraform-provider-aws/website/docs/r/config_configuration_recorder_status.html.markdown

 ## Import

-Configuration Recorder Status can be imported using the name of the Configuration Recorder, e.g.,
+Import Configuration Recorder Status using the name of the Configuration Recorder.
+For example:

 ```
 $ terraform import aws_config_configuration_recorder_status.foo example